 - Check the internet for tips and guides – what’s great about the internet nowadays is that you can find text in large print or audio/visual aids that have reading aloud of the key points.

 - Attend a local art and crafting group so that you can get some help when you start off in your new hobby, and you can make new friends in the process.
 You can find classes specifically aimed at teaching art for visually impaired so give them a go.

 - This RNIB (Royal National Institute of Blind People) webpage has more tips and advice on arts and craft activities/hobbies for the blind elderly and visually impaired.

 - Book in for a regular/annual eye test/check – Ok you would say that, we hear you say, but it’s true.
 If you have regular eye tests and eye health checks any issues with your sight that can be resolved by your optician can be carried out.

 Check out our Home Sight Test webpage here to find out more about our mobile optician services for you or a family member.
-We are home visit opticians, don’t forget, so we can come to you in the comfort of your own home and provide an eye test and eye health check.
+We are your home visit opticians, don’t forget, so we can come to you in the comfort of your own home and provide a comprehensive NHS home eye test and eye health check.